-In the Looney Tunes cartoon, Blooper Bunny, Daffy is seen doing a mini-rant while going over his script.
+- In the cartoon, Blooper Bunny, Daffy Duck is seen doing a mini-rant while going over his script.

 Daffy: Oh brother!
 51st and a half anniversary...
 Who writes this slop?!
 Ech!
 "Happy birthday, old chum, old pal, old buddy."
 They next thing you know, they'll stick me with three snot-nosed nephews!
 I wouldn't put it past them!
 It's just... ugh!
 Warner Brothers doesn't have an original bone in its...

 - In A Star Is Bored, after spending most of the cartoon as Bugs Bunny's unwilling movie stunt double, Daffy gets to star in a movie of his own.
 His script reads, "I wonder where all the hunters are today?"
 When they start shooting the movie, Daffy says his line dramatically — after which a group of hunters all pop out and bombard him with gunfire.
 After that....

 Daffy: (infuriated) I DEMAND TO KNOW WHO WROTE THIS SCRIPT!!!